Symmetric With Respect To The Y Axis

 The study of symmetry continues to be an active area of research across various disciplines.
 Here are some current trends and developments:

-Physics and Engineering: Symmetry principles play a pivotal role in physics, particularly in quantum mechanics and particle physics.
+Physics and Engineering: Symmetry principles play a critical role in physics, particularly in quantum mechanics and particle physics.
 Many fundamental laws of nature are based on symmetries, and the study of symmetry breaking is crucial for understanding the behavior of elementary particles.
 In engineering, symmetrical designs are often employed for structural stability and aesthetic appeal.

 Image Processing and Computer Vision: In image processing, symmetry detection is a valuable technique for object recognition and image analysis.
 Algorithms can be designed to identify axes of symmetry in images, which can help in tasks such as facial recognition and object tracking.